justinalm/justinalm.github.io/README.md

 ## Deploying
 To deploy the site, I have setup SSH and a `rake:deploy` task to Rsync my `_site` directory to my hosting.

 Thanks to [Nathan Grigg](http://nathangrigg.net/2012/04/rsyncing-jekyll/) for sharing the script to [Rsync](http://rsync.samba.org) only changed files.
+Instead of writing that script in Terminal every time I wanted to push changes to my hosting, I created a simple rake task for staging and production.
 After my blog started to grow, syncing directories with [Transmit](http://panic.com/transmit/) was starting to take a long time.
-Huge hi-five!
+Syncing only changed files brought back the fluidity I enjoy about Jekyll.
+Huge hi-five to Mr.Grigg!